aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 Currently, this does not take into account color or stencil write masks (as used by GL), and always clears the whole surfaces (no scissoring as used by GL clear or explicit rectangles like d3d9 uses).
-It can, however, also clear only depth or stencil in a combined depth/stencil surface, if the driver supports PIPE_CAP_DEPTHSTENCIL_CLEAR_SEPARATE.
+It can, however, also clear only depth or stencil in a combined depth/stencil surface.
 If a surface includes several layers then all layers will be cleared.

 ``clear_render_target`` clears a single color rendertarget with the specified